Carnagion/dissertation/diss/diss.typ

 I had initially allocated two weeks for this task; however, I required closer to three weeks to complete it, since I first needed to acquire a sound understanding of the pruning rules introduced by #cite(<demaere-pruning-rules>, form: "prose") as well as approach used by #cite(<psaraftis-dynamic-programming>, form: "prose") to reduce the complexity of runway sequencing.
 In hindsight, I also spent more time than necessary on writing the project proposal, which left me with less time for other tasks.

-Thankfully, I foresaw such delays and accounted for them with gaps in my schedule to serve as buffer periods.
+Thankfully, I foresaw such unexpected delays and accounted for them with gaps in my schedule to serve as buffer periods.
-These were incredibly valuable as they allowed me to extend and adapt my schedule in a flexible manner without delaying the tasks that were remaining to be completed.
+These were incredibly valuable as they allowed me to extend and adapt my schedule in a flexible manner without adversely impacting the remaining tasks.
 Additionally, some of the later tasks -- such as developing the sequence visualiser and incorporating a rolling horizon into the branch-and-bound program -- were completed ahead of schedule, which further offset the delays and enabled me to stay on schedule for the rest of the project.
 Towards the end of the first semester, I was able to revise my original schedule to be more realistic based on the progress I had made so far.

-A large portion of the second semester was spent on acquiring an understanding of mathematical programming, as this project was my first foray into mathematical programming and operations research.
+A large portion of the second semester was spent on acquiring an understanding of mathematical programming, as this project was my first foray into the field.
 As part of this, my supervisor initially suggested I enrol into a module focused on discrete optimisation.
-However, I wished to explore other modules focused on machine learning and compilers, which did not leave me with enough credits for the discrete optimisation module.
+However, I wished to explore other modules focused on machine learning and compilers, which did not leave me with enough credits remaining for the discrete optimisation module.
-The resources for mathematical modelling and CPLEX shared by my supervisor were extremely helpful in providing me with a foundation in discrete optimisation, and as such, I decided not to enrol in the module.
+The resources for mathematical modelling and CPLEX shared by my supervisor were extremely helpful in providing me with a foundation in discrete optimisation.
 One of my key takeaways from these resources was the use of sparse data to create lean and efficient mathematical models in CPLEX, which enabled me to improve the tractability of my mathematical program.

+My project proposal and interim report mentioned a stretch goal of impleemnting a DP algorithm for integrated runway sequencing and de-icing.
-I was able to meet all the goals I had initially set out for this project, though I was unable to implement a DP algorithm for integrated runway sequencing and de-icing, which was a stretch goal I had mentioned in both my project proposal and interim report.
+I was able to meet all the goals I had initially set out for this project, except for this one.
-Although it may have been possible to experiment in this area during the final few weeks of the second semester, I decided to focus on writing my dissertation and polishing my existing code and implementations instead.
+During the final few weeks of the second semester, it may have been possible to squeeze in time to explore this goal, but this may have eaten into my time for polishing the existing code and writing my dissertation.

-Overall, I was able to create a realistic and flexible project schedule, and best estimate the required time and effort for most tasks, leading to me accomplishing all the objectives I had set out to achieve on time.
+Overall, I was able to create a realistic and flexible project schedule, and best estimate the required time and effort for most tasks, enabling me to accomplish all the objectives I had set out to achieve on time.

 == Contributions